 Now, My mind was very excited to know more about it and my eyes were searching for the right person, till then that young boy got disappeared.
 Then, I saw a boy who was passing by the park on a bicycle.
 I urged him to stop and requested him for his some time to talk about the park and story behind it.
 He smiled at me said ‘OK’ and our friendship begins.
 His name was Keshuram.

-He also said about 3 thumb rules of park i.e
+He also said about Three Thumb Rules of Skateboard Park i.e

 After a long discussion, time to explore the rural life.
 He guided me to the home of another skateboarder of the village.
 Anil, the shy boy with a simple smile also accompanied us.
 First, He showed me his home which was one of the homestays of the Janwaar and also showed handicrafts made by him only.